“You use a glass mirror to see your face; you use works of art to see your soul.”

 Pretend that you’re a budding jazz guitar player.
 You’ve been practicing for a year or two so you’re beginning to have an idea of how it’s done and what you need to do to get better.
 You live in Chicago and head up to the Green Mill on Tuesday night to see jazz guitar legend Bobby Broom play with his Deep Blue Organ Trio, or maybe you catch him with his trio.
 The club is dark and the tattooed guy in the leather vest taking money at the door tells you in no uncertain terms that there is to be NO talking while the music is playing.
 You find a seat in the dim interior, up close to the bandstand and Bobby walks on stage with Chris Foreman and Greg Rockingham.
 They start to play.

 They launch into In Walked Bud, a tune you learned a while ago.
-It’s killing (check out the vid)!
 While you’re watching this fantastic music, your brain is firing the same neurons necessary to play what you’re seeing and hearing!
-In essence, you’re brain is doing the same thing Bobby is up on stage, or very close to it.
+In essence, your brain is doing the same thing Bobby is up on stage, or very close to it.
 Scientists have discovered what is called the mirror neuron mechanism in the brain.
 It’s one of the ways that primates, especially us humans, learn how to do things by watching.